VIDEO PLAYBACK SPEED

 When Course Directors send additional readings, links etc., LLIR posts the additional lecture resources on the members only side of the web site.

 Simply use member login and then click on Members on the menu bar.

 On the dropdown menu and click on the Lecture Notes.

 Any extra resources and links are there for your use.

 What if I want to watch the course at a different time(s)?

-Courses can we watched at any time up to December 31 and winter courses will be available until April 30.
+Fall courses can be watched any time up to December 31 and winter courses will be available until April 30.
 Save the weekly emails that contain the individual lecture links.
 Then use the links contained in the emails to view that week’s course materials.

 Do I need to sign into the LLIR Website to access the videos?

 The only way you will be able to access the videos is through the links sent to you in the emails each Friday.
 The videos are not being posted on the LLIR website.

 I only signed up for one course.
 Can I watch others?